From Texas with Love Beef Ribs

 • 1 part marinade

-• 3 parts BBQ sauce
+• 3 portions of BBQ sauce

 to taste